-Our Hall are located within walking distance of the UC food court and Foundry Bar.
-These are great places to go and grab a bite to eat during the Uni Day.
+In addition to Shirley's Kitchen located onsite, Ilam Student Accommodation is located within walking distance of the UC food court and the Foundry Bar.
+These are wonderful places to grab a bite to eat during the day at the University.
 There are a range of other local restaurants and eateries in the Ilam/Riccarton area.
-Bush Inn Centre has a range of popular chain restaurants for you to enjoy as well.
+Bush Inn Shopping Centre has a range of popular chain restaurants for you to enjoy as well.

-If you make it into the CBD, Riverside Market is Ōtautahi indoor farmers market and foodie hub, stacked with local producers, quality shops and dining options.
-Located at the corner of Cashel St and Oxford Tce, the market has become a staple for central city lunches, and a bustling evening destination.
+If you make it into the CBD, Riverside Market is a foodie hub, stacked with local producers, quality shops and dining options.
+Located at the corner of Cashel Street and Oxford Terrace, the market has become a staple for central city lunches, and a bustling evening destination.